 Job search has always been complicated and often daunting.
-Post-COVID-19 job search is even more so.
+Job search during (and post) pandemic is even more so.

 Everyone involved is scrambling to adjust to the new challenges that have come with the pandemic.